Asilve/ctf-writeups/picoctf/general_skills.md

 #### Thought process / Solution
 I navigated through the files until i reached the end.
 There were 2 files here, a c file and an executable.
 The executable didn't have the executable permissions so I tried to chmod, however it failed to work (probably my machine).
 After this failed, I looked at the C file and the flag was inside there.
 If the chmod worked, Ide have ran the executable, which would have output the flag inside the C file.

+## Wave a flag (Easy)
+#### Description
+Can you invoke help flags for a tool or binary?
+This program has extraordinarily helpful information...

+#### Thought process
+Upon downloading the provided file, I checked what type of file I had downloaded.
+I found that It was an executable.
+So I knew I needed to run it.

+#### Solution
+After finding out it was an executable, I checked what the permissions where for the file.
+It lacked the executable permission so I changed the permissions to allow it to run.
+I then ran the executable for the first time.
+It told me to use the -h command when I call the executable, So I attempted that next.
+Once I ran the executable with the -h command, I was given the flag.